 The majority of the Corporation's business comes from aircraft OEMs or end users or distributors.
 A critical success factor is to take part in aircraft development programs from the beginning.
-In the landing gear market, this participation starts at the design stage, allowing it to enter programs as a risk-sharing partner.
+Usually, this participation starts at the design stage, allowing it to enter programs as a risk-sharing partner.